VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: System Architecture

-Voters can automatically access the voting questions and campaigns via a tag assignment system, representing categories of interest.
-This system is implemented as a publish-subscribe mechanism, which effectively determines the permissions and privileges of individuals, clearly specifying who can perform which actions.
+\textbf{ Tag Assignment System.} Voters can automatically access voting questions and campaigns via a tag assignment system, representing categories of interest.
+This system is implemented as a publish-subscribe mechanism, which effectively determines who can perform which actions.
 For instance, it allows precise control over which city district can access specific voting questions.
 In this way, voting designers can create tailored campaigns for specific groups and communities.